colbystout/Heart-Failure-Analysis/README.md

 # Heart-Failure-Analysis
-## An analysis of heart failure cases
+## An Analysis of Heart Failure Cases

 In progress.